Dann1y/Dann1y/README.md

-- 👨🏻‍💻 3+ years of experience, working as a Frontend developer.
+- Solving problems, working as a Product Manager.
-- 🛴 Contributing to a shared mobility service, THE SWING.
+- Contributing to a shared mobility service, THE SWING.
-- 👥 The **Essence** of a developer is solving user's needs & business problems.